AnjaliGupta08/Retail-Sales-Analysis-with-Advanced-SQL/README.md

-## 💡 Key Business Recommendations
+##  Key Business Recommendations

-* Focus marketing in regions like `__Top Location__` and push `__Top Brand__` products.
+* Focus marketing in regions like `__San Antonio__` and push `__Nike__` products.
-* Schedule flash sales or events during `__Busiest Month__` and on `__Top Weekday__`.
+* Schedule flash sales or events during `__June__` and on `__Tuesday__`.
-* Reinvest in campaigns with proven ROI and reassess those below 25th percentile.
+* Reinvest in campaigns with proven ROI and reassess those with Negetive ROI.
 * Empower top-performing salespersons and optimize underperforming teams.

 ---

-## 📦 Tools Used

-* MySQL (querying, cleaning, analysis)
-* Excel (optional CSV validation)
-* GitHub (project versioning and showcase)

----

-## 🧐 Conclusion
+##  Conclusion

-This SQL project demonstrates a complete lifecycle of data analysis in a retail environment — including cleaning raw data, joining fact/dimension tables, advanced querying, and strategic reporting.
+This SQL project demonstrates a complete data analysis in a retail environment — including cleaning raw data, joining fact/dimension tables, advanced querying, and strategic reporting.
 It’s a powerful foundation for BI dashboards or executive summaries.

 ---